 If you have supplemental resources, required readings outside of your class textbook, or videos that students need to watch, consider placing the items on reserve at Rentschler Library.
-Reserve items can include resources from Miami University Libraries–such as books and periodicals–or an instructor’s personal materials.
+Reserve items can include resources from Miami University Libraries–such as books, periodicals, and DVDs–or an instructor’s personal materials.
 Please note that we are not able to put OhioLINK or items from other libraries on reserve.

 Placing Items on Reserve

 Requests to have materials placed on reserve can be made at the circulation desk.
 Loan periods for these items are designated by the instructor, and may be one of the following: 2-hour/library use only, 2-hour, 1-day, or 3-day.
 In order to allow sufficient time for processing and to ensure that your students have access to the materials when needed, please allow 3 days between submitting items and anticipating availability.

 Please note that all faculty must fill out a “Reserves Request” form each school year that reserves are active.
 You can fill out the form in person at Rentschler Library, or download, fill out, and email the completed “Reserves Request Form” (86KB pdf) to Dana Carlsen (email@example.com) at Rentschler Library.

 Items will be withdrawn from the reserve list at the end of the semester or year and returned to the owner, if applicable.
 A newly signed and dated form must accompany the materials if they are used again.

 The library is not able to provide Electronic Reserves service.